 In December 2021 we announced data from a Phase 1b clinical trial of FX-322 in subjects aged 18-65 with severe SNHL (FX-322-113).
 The trial enrolled 31 subjects with severe SNHL, defined as a pure tone average deficit between 71-90 dB.
 Many subjects with this clinical profile typically would be candidates for cochlear implants.
 The primary objectives of the study were to assess the local and systemic safety of a single dose of FX-322 and evaluate hearing responses in a more severe adult cohort.
 Study participants were randomized 4:1 to receive either FX-322 or placebo in one ear.
 Validated measures of hearing including WR, sentences in noise, and pure tone audiometry were utilized in the study.
 Safety, otologic and audiologic assessments were conducted at days 30 and 90 following administration of FX-322 or placebo.
 To gain a more comprehensive understanding of the potential impact of FX-322 in this population, we evaluated hearing using multiple tests of speech perception in both quiet and noisy backgrounds, including the Bamford-Kowal-Bench Sentence-in-Noise exam, or BKB-SIN.
-In this study, BKB-SIN test improvements were observed in four subjects, all of whom exceeded the 95 percent critical difference of 3.1dB signal-to-noise ratio, with two subjects showing a 6dB response.
+In this study, BKB-SIN test improvements were observed in three subjects, all of whom exceeded the 95 percent critical difference of 3.1dB signal-to-noise ratio, with two subjects showing a 6dB response.
+Previously, we had reported BKB-Sin test improvements in four subjects, but due to an error by a third party, it was shown that there were improvements in three instead of four subjects.
 A single placebo subject had a 3.6dB change.
 In the study, subjects did not show substantial changes in speech perception measures in quiet.
 The safety profile in the study was favorable and there were no treatment-related serious adverse events reported.